 Still, it’s understandable that many Houston breast reduction patients are anxious to return to their regular lives.
 They want to go back to work, start exercising again, and go shopping for new clothes!
 It’s also true that breast reduction surgery recovery can be slow and monotonous for some.

 This is especially the case for those who are used to a fast-paced lifestyle.
 The words “slow down” are not in some people’s vocabulary.

 With this in mind, let’s take a look at exactly what you can expect when recovering from breast reduction surgery.
 Knowledge is power.
-And the more you understand your breast reduction surgery recovery time line, the faster you can get back to all the activities you love.
+And the more you understand your breast reduction recovery time line, the faster you can get back to all the activities you love.

 What to Expect in Breast Reduction Surgery Recovery